nanobox-io/nanobox-guides/articles/php/generic/configure-generic.md

 ## Add Storage Component

-You might also need certain directories to be shared among all generic instances.
+You might also need certain directories to be shared among all PHP instances.
 We can do this easily with nanobox by adding a storage data component:

 ```yaml
 run.config: